gtfierro/giles/README.md

 Go](https://golang.org/doc/install).
 Binaries have well defined behavior and are easy to install, but are infrequently updated and may not have the latest patches.

+#### "Installation" From Dockerfile

+In the deploy directory, there is a Dockerfile that should handle building and running giles.
+It's not fully finished yet, but it's not too difficult to add references to the Mongo and timeseries database ports necessary to get it fully running.

 #### Installation From Source